 Finally, using a fan and ensuring proper air circulation can reduce the chances of fungal growth or rot.
 This is in part due to the fact that improper air circulation can cause the air around the plant to remain damp and would become a perfect home for fungi to grow.

-By placing a fan in your room, you can help maintain the air circulation in the room your plants are in and keep it growing healthy and strong.
+By placing a fan in your room, you can help maintain the air circulation in the room your plants are in and keep them growing healthy and strong.

 By taking into consideration the temperature around the fan, the direction the air is blowing, and where you have your plant placed, you can fully maximize the benefits the fan can have on air circulation.